officialgazette/announcement-model/reduced/README.md

 - Example: There is a "Construction publication" announcement type.
 Editors can use and configure this.
 There is not a separate announcement type for a construcion publication per editor.

 Configuration of value types: A mechanism is needed to configure certain aspects (restrictions and validations) of the value types when used in a specific announcement type.
+The value type of a term element is defined in the catalog file as before.
+However, the configuration of the value type is made in the config file using the element "valueTypeConfig".
+The parameters for the configuration must be processed in the statically coded value type.
+Some possible parameterizations were used as examples in the sample configurations.

+Enumerations: The values of the enumerations are also added as a configuration in the announcement type (s. example BP).